Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

 We call the constraints in Theorem~\ref{theorem:extra_constraint_pc} as the \emph{ray bundle constraints}.
 In computer graphics, a ray bundle is a collection of light rays that share a common origin and propagate in different directions.
 In addition, a factor $ q_x^2+q_y^2+q_z^2+1$ can be factored out to simplify the equation system.
 Please see the supplementary material for proof.
-It will generate more efficient solvers and sometimes avoid extraneous roots.
+It leads to the generation of more efficient solvers while also potentially avoiding extraneous roots.
 In summary, the whole polynomial equation system consists of two types of constraints, which can be written as

 and